 - Typecase for updating the website

 - iTrent MSS for managers to view and update information on their teams

-- Accessing files that are only accessible on the University’s file storage, your computer or a management system.
+- Accessing files that are only accessible on the University’s file storage, your office computer or a management system

 If you do need to access VPN you can set up a connection following our guidance on Setting up VPN on your device

-Most people should not need to map their drives, but if you feel you need to, you can find a guide to mapping your drives here
+Most people should not need to map their drives, but if you feel you need to, you can follow our guide on mapping network drives

 If you can only do your work by accessing your University computer, contact the IT Service Desk to set this up in advance.